HoneyPony/poniescript/README.md

 # PonieScript
 PonieScript is the scripting language for [PonyGame](https://github.com/HoneyPony/ponygame).
 It is statically typed, AOT compiled (to C), and designed to be usable for game scripting.

-The fundamental philosophy of PonieScript is that C itself--with some well tuned macros and APIs--is "almost good enough" for game scripting, but not quite.
-PonieScript is therefore intended to be semantically dependent on C, at least for the foreseeable future -- that is, it is philosophically a C preprocessor that is just "a little complicated."
+The original philosophy of PonieScript is that C itself--with some well tuned macros and APIs--is "almost good enough" for game scripting, but not quite.
+PonieScript is therefore intended to be semantically dependent on C, at least for the foreseeable future--that is, it is philosophically a C preprocessor that is just "a little complicated."
+PonieScript has diverged a bit from this philosophy by now but it is still somewhat relevant.

-That said, although it is semantically dependent on C, a core goal is to make the semantics of PonieScript quite precise.
+Although PonieScript is semantically dependent on C, a core goal is to make the semantics of PonieScript quite precise.
 That is, correctness (of the compiler implementation) is more important than speed (of the compiled code).

+## WORK IN PROGRESS

+PonieScript is currently a heavy work in progress.
+There are many compiler bugs and limitations at this time.
+It is slowly converging on a working product.

 ## Build process